 Now more than ever, Colorado Landlords and Property Managers need to come together.

-The single-family rental property industry has representation at the state capitol.
+The single-family rental property industry has not had representation at the state capitol.
 That means we have not been at the table when bills are being introduced and negotiated.

 Our objective is to create awareness, urgency, and advocacy for the single-family, rental property industry, our landlords, property managers, and others that serve our industry.